 I gave up the stage to when it became apparent my two children would need to attend private schools, not something they mention in drama school.
 I can't complain though, my kids are incredible young adults, bright and funny and fully of affection.
 Maybe they inherited some of that from me, that will be up for you to decide.

 I still love the theater and love the plethora of offerings here in the City.
+I'm a subscriber at three different theaters and try to go to others.
 I'm even thinking of trying to do some more of it myself now that my children are in college.
 I just have to brush up on the walking on all fours.

 I love to laugh, and to make others laugh, failing that maybe I can just coax a smile from them.
 Many things make me laugh - Bill Irwin, Tina Fey, Samuel Beckett, Robert Benchley, Dorothy Parker, Groucho Marx, Buster Keaton, Stan Laurel, the many absurdities of life...